DCC-Lab/RayTracing/README.md

    4. Thorlabs lenses: Achromat doublet lenses from Thorlabs.
    5. Edmund Optics lenses: Achromat doublet lenses from Edmund Optics
    6. Olympus objectives: A few objectives from Olympus.
    7. Glasses: A few glasses used by Thorlabs to make achromatic doublets.
-They all have a single function n(wavelength) that returns the index at that wavelength.
+They all have a single function `n(wavelength)` that returns the index at that wavelength.
 All data obtained from http://refractiveindex.info.
+   8. Zemax ZMX file reader: to read text-based Zemax files of lenses.
 2. typing (interactively): `help(Matrix)`,`help(MatrixGroup)` `help(Ray)`,`help(ImagingPath)` to get the API,
 3. look at the examples with `python -m raytracing`
 4. simply look at the code.